YaswanthNadh-coder/Pixel-Cipher/README.md

 ```bash
 pip install Pillow
 ```
-3. In the same directory as the project folder, run:
+3. In the same directory as the root project folder, run:
 ```bash
 python3 src/main.py
 ```